maasglobal/seafarer/README.md

 ```

 This library calculates the "seafarer distance" between two points on Earth:
-Travel parallel to latitude and longitude instead of "as the crow flies",
+Travel parallel to latitude and longitude instead of "as the crow flies" –
-as in the old days...
+like in the old days...

 ## Usage